Inside your Email Service Provider, you probably rely heavily on tags.

 Let’s dive in!

-Tagging naming convention
+Best naming convention for tags

 To name your tags, you first have to come up with a tagging naming convention.